How to Extract OpenType Font Signature in Java with GroupDocs.Metadata

 Troubleshooting Tips

-- Ensure the font actually contains a digital signature; otherwise
+- If the font lacks a digital signature,

-getDigitalSignaturePackage()returnsnull. - Verify that you are using the same GroupDocs.Metadata version as shown in the Maven dependency to avoid compatibility issues.
+getDigitalSignaturePackage()returnsnull.
+Always check fornullbefore accessing flags or signatures. - Ensure you’re using the same GroupDocs.Metadata version as defined in the Maven dependency to avoid compatibility problems.

 Practical Applications

-Extracting digital signature data from OpenType fonts is useful in many scenarios:
+Extracting OpenType font signatures is valuable in many real‑world scenarios:

 - Digital Asset Management: Validate font authenticity before deploying them in branding projects.